Anser albifrons GAMBELLI

 Documentation: Specimen: UNSM ZM12412, 1937 or 1938 Lancaster Co.

-Taxonomy: Taxonomy of this species in North America has been in a confused state for some time (Ely and Dzubin 1994).
-The name frontalis is currently in general use for the most numerous subspecies, breeding on Arctic tundra from northeastern Siberia eastward to Hudson Bay, and migrating through Nebraska to winter in southeastern Texas and northeastern Mexico and more recently in the lower Mississippi River region such as Arkansas and Louisiana (Mark P. Vrtiska, personal communication).
+Taxonomy: Taxonomy of this species in North America has been in a confused state for some time (Ely et al 2020).
+The name gambelli is currently in general use for the most numerous subspecies, breeding on Arctic tundra from northeastern Siberia eastward to Hudson Bay (Banks 2011, Gill et al 2021), and migrating through Nebraska to winter in southeastern Texas and northeastern Mexico and more recently in the lower Mississippi River region such as Arkansas and Louisiana (Mark P. Vrtiska, personal communication).

 See “Comments” below for further discussion of names used for North American White-fronted Geese.